-I had totally no impression of the city before going there - but based on my research it is in fact a very interesting city.
-The name itself is associated to an interesting legend of a giant who used to cut off people's hands when they refused to pay the toll for crossing the Scheldt River.
+I had totally no impression of the city before going there - but based on my research it is, in fact, a very interesting city.
+The name itself is associated with an interesting legend of a giant who used to cut off people's hands when they refused to pay the toll for crossing the Scheldt River.
 Later the giant was killed by a young local hero - who in turn cut off the giant's hand and threw it in the river.
 Today there is a statue commemorating this legend in the centre of the town square.

 Antwerp actually received quite a bit of bombing during the 2nd World War, and it is amazing that many of the old buildings have survived including the Cathedral of our Lady at the Old Town Square.
 Only one tower of the cathedral was completed.

 The streets of Antwerp have a charming old-world feel.